damodhar92/Projects/Gurgaon House Price Prediction/README.md

 #### 1. Explore the data using Excel
 + I have analyzed the data and performed some cleaning in both datasets using excel.
 #### 2. Data Preprocessing level2
 + In the data preprocessing, I identified and corrected spelling mistakes.
-I also associated area names with their respective sectors and replaced them with the corresponding sector names.
++ I also associated area names with their respective sectors and replaced them with the corresponding sector names.
 #### 3. Merge datasets
 + Both the 'flats.csv' and 'houses.csv' datasets were merged using the concatenate function.
 #### 4. EDA
 + I conducted exploratory data analysis (EDA) for the project in Gurgaon, utilizing both multivariate and univariate analysis techniques.
-This involved a comprehensive examination of the data, studying the relationships between multiple variables (multivariate analysis), as well as analyzing individual variables in isolation (univariate analysis) to gain insights and inform decision-making.
++ This involved a comprehensive examination of the data, studying the relationships between multiple variables (multivariate analysis), as well as analyzing individual variables in isolation (univariate analysis) to gain insights and inform decision-making.
-EDA also performed using pandas profiling.
++ EDA also performed using pandas profiling.
 #### 5. Featur Engineering
 + In the featur Engineering section, I assigned numerical values to the relevan columns such as (age possession,furnishingDetails etc). this involved transforming or enconding data columns to make them suitable for machine learning algorithms.
-Some rows area in sq.m units, those columns are converted into sq.fts.
++ Some rows area in sq.m units, those columns are converted into sq.fts.
 #### 6. Feature Selection
 + In this section various techniques such as  Correlation Analysis,Random Forest Feature Importance, Gradient Boosting Feature Importance techniques are used to find the best features in the dataset.
-The less important columns are droped from the dataset to improve the model performance.
++ The less important columns are droped from the dataset to improve the model performance.
 #### 7. Missing value Imputation
 + In this section mean and mode imputation used to fill the null values.
-This approach helps ensure that the dataset is complete and ready for further analysis or modeling, while also preserving the integrity of the data.
++ This approach helps ensure that the dataset is complete and ready for further analysis or modeling, while also preserving the integrity of the data.
+#### 8. Outliers Detection & Removal
++ Outliers can be detected using various statistical analysis techniques, such as box plots and distribution plots.
+Outliers are data points that significantly deviate from the typical patterns.
++ Outliers can be managed by either removing them from the dataset or transforming the data to make them less influential.
-#### 8. Model Selection
+#### 9. Model Selection
 + Various techniques were employed to determine the best model, and the RandomForestRegressor achieved the highest score, making it the selected best model.

 ## Streamlit App